alrzsdgh/COVID/README.md

 `Images` This directory includes the images used in this repository.

-`Patient Level` This directory encompasses all the code implemented for training and evaluating MASERes, along with benchmark models, specifically designed for patient-level analysis.
+`Patient Level` This directory includes all the code for training and evaluating MASERes, as well as benchmark models, specifically tailored for patient-level analysis.
+It also contains the implementation codes for the ablation study and the evaluation of MASERes on an external dataset, COVID-CTset.

 `Slice Level` This directory contains all the code implemented for training and evaluating models tailored for slice-level analysis.

-** Note: Each folder is accompanied by a README file that provides a comprehensive explanation of the contents within the respective folders.
+** Note: All the notebooks in this repository are designed to function independently.
+You can download and upload the ipynb file, then run the code cells to obtain the results.
+However, please note that the directory to the dataset has been changed.
+The new directory, as explained in the tutorial within the COVID-MAH-CT directory of this repository, must be used instead.

 # How to cite
 If you utilized COVID-MAH-CT data or the MASERes model, please cite: